ItalyPaleAle/unlocker/README.md

   Endpoint of the webhook, where notifications are sent to.
   Environmental variable name: `UNLOCKER_WEBHOOKURL`
 - **`webhookFormat`** (optional, default: `plain`):
   The format for the webhook.
-Currently these are supported:
+Currently, these values are supported:
   - `plain` (default): sends a webhook with content type `text/plain`, where the request's body is the entire message.
   - `slack`: for usage with Slack or Slack-compatible endpoints
   - `discord`: for usage with Discord (sends Slack-compatible messages)